SushmaShyam/toyrobotsimulator/README.md

 Dependancies
 ==============

+RubyGems used:-

+- RSpec 3.0

-This application has been tested on ruby 2.0.0p481 with rspec 3.0.0
+This application has been successfully run and tested on Ruby 2.0.0p481 with RSpec 3.0.0

 Instructions for running the application
 =========================================

 This application can be run from the command line using the following command

-'rake simulate[testdata/data.in]'
+<code>rake simulate[testdata/data.in]</code>

 The parameter inside the square brackets is a file that contains the commands that need to be handled by the simulator.